Melo-JP/PrimeNumbers/README.md

 # PrimeNumbers
-Checks whether a number is a prime or not, outputs the factors of a composite number, calculates the number of iterations.
+Checks whether a number is a prime or not, outputs the factors of the number, calculates the number of iterations.